-3.1 People in post at 31st December 2013
+3.1 People in post at 31st December 2014

-At the end of December 2013, Sunderland City Council had a total workforce of 7,759, of whom 4,779 (61.59%) are employed centrally, and 2,980 (38.41%) are employed directly by LEA schools.
-This is a significant reduction on last year's figures.
-Reductions in government funding, the council's ongoing transformation agenda, school to academy conversions, alternative service delivery models (ASDM's) and the need for efficiency savings have all led to a reduction in the council's workforce.
+At the end of December 2014, Sunderland City Council had a total workforce of 7,224, of whom 4,546 (62.93%) are employed centrally, and 2,739 (37.92%) are employed directly by maintained schools, including 61 who have jobs across both areas (schools and 'non schools').
+There continues to be a reduction on the headcount figures compared to previous years.
+Reductions in government funding, the council's on-going transformation agenda, school to academy conversions, alternative service delivery models (ASDM's) and the need for efficiency savings have all led to a reduction in the council's workforce.

-Because there is currently a freeze on external recruitment (except in exceptional circumstances, or in schools) opportunities for increasing the number of employees with protected characteristics have been limited.
+Because there is currently a freeze on external recruitment (except in exceptional circumstances, or in schools), opportunities for increasing the number of employees with protected characteristics have been limited.